ddl-wasanthag/domino-ai-flows/README.md

 )
 ```

-As you can use the `DominoTask` function to create the task with the appropriate parameters.
+As you can see, we use the `DominoTask` function to create the task with the appropriate parameters.
 Explaining each parameter in detail:

 - `name`: The name for the task.
 - `command`: The command that will be used in the Domino Job.